johnmholmes/LCC_8Output40Actions_8Input_Node/README.md

 # LCC_8Output40Actions_8Input_Node

-Here is the complete, raw Markdown code for your `README.md` file contained inside a single, easy-to-copy block.

-You can copy everything inside this block and paste it directly into a file named `README.md` in the root of your GitHub repository:

 # OpenLCB / LCC 8-Input & 8-Output ESP32 Node

 An OpenLCB (LCC) compliant layout automation node built for the **ESP32 DevKit v1**.
 This project combines high-flexibility lighting effects across 8 output channels with precise input sensor/button debounce and delay tracking across 8 input channels.